rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-python.md

     $ python emit_log.py

-Using `rabbitmqctl list_bindings` you can verify if the code actually creates bindings and queues as we wanted.
+Using `rabbitmqctl list_bindings` you can verify that the code actually creates bindings and queues as we want.
 With two `receive_logs.py` programs running you should see something like:

     $ sudo rabbitmqctl list_bindings